- Very comprehensive list of products, very competitive prices, responsive

 turns out that like many bad businesses, they keep re-opening under a

-different name - and now they are doing business as mytocstore.com.
+different name - and now they are doing business as myotcstore.com.
 This

 company is unresponsive to phone calls and emails, and they don't confirm

-orders, and worst of all, they don't ship your paid-for product or send
+orders.
+Worst of all, they don't ship your paid-for product or they send

 the wrong product.
 STAY AWAY!

-Mortgage - Yet another company who gets five stars for infuriating
+Mortgage - (Now MrCooper) Yet another company who gets five stars for infuriating

 their customers.
 If and when you can get through their telephone menu to